 With an EAM system in place, organisations have more control over their assets, maintenance and inventory ordering and usage.
 Making inventory management smarter and more cost-effective.

-Inventory is the collective term for consumables such as PPE supplies or spare parts which might be consumed while servicing or repairing items and issuing to people or departments for consumption.
+Inventory is the collective term for consumables such as PPE supplies or spare parts which might be consumed while servicing or repairing items and issued to people or departments for consumption.

 Inventory management assists with:

 Inventory systems provide insights on what has been purchased, from which vendor, how often and at what price.
 The cost savings are derived from forecasting, determining when to order goods, how much to order and the most effective source of supply.
 Good inventory systems are also about where and what quantities are utilised by people or departments.